Xahau/Xahau-Testnet-Docker/README.md

 # Xahaud Docker Container

-Docker container to run a Xahau node on Testnet (Hooks V3 testnet) with Proof of Burn xPOP storing.
+Docker container to run a Xahau node on Testnet (Hooks V3 testnet) with Proof of Burn xPOP import.

 ## XAHAU TESTNET, NETWORK ID 21338